 Pros and Cons of Wireless Charging

-Since wireless charging is relatively new, developers are still working on how to bring it to its full potential.
+Since inductive charging is relatively new, developers are still working on how to bring it to its full potential.
 For instance, this technology is frequently slower than charging with a cord.
 If you’re on the go, you’ll want to use the wire.

 It also doesn’t offer the most practical use while charging.
 If a phone is on the charging pad, you can’t use it like you would with a cable.
 Developers are currently attempting to work on offering a greater charging distance, so the device does not need to remain on the pad.
 In some cases though, improper placement could make your phone fail to charge.